 If you haven't checked the previous articles in this series, I highly recommend you check them out.
 A quick refresher, just in case - I’m recording the new (and old) stuff I’m watching, playing or listening to, and I’m doing it in a series of monthly articles.
 I’ll write some quick notes about the old stuff I went back to in the first section (Repeat Value), before getting into the new stuff (...The New Stuff).
 This month doesn't have as many games as usual, mainly because everything I played took a long amount of time.
-That being said, I think there's stuff here you might discover and enjoy anyway.
+That being said, I think there's stuff here you might discover and enjoy anyway. by Luv Mehta We’re at the fourth consecutive article in this series - if you’ve kept up so far, thank you!
+And if you haven’t, I really recommend you check the previous articles out.
+You might find something to your liking.

 Just in case, though, a quick refresher - I’m recording the new (and old) stuff I’m watching, playing or listening to, and I’m doing it in a series of monthly articles.
 I’ll write some quick notes about the old stuff I went back to in the first section (Repeat Value), before getting into the new stuff (...The New Stuff). by Luv Mehta Welcome to State of Media Consumption: September edition!